Read India: Helping Primary School Students in India Acquire Basic Reading and Math SkillsPDF version

 Context of the Evaluation:

 The ills of India's educational system are felt most acutely by the poor, especially in rural areas, where the vast majority still attend government-run public schools.
 Pratham, an educational NGO, has since 2005 produced an Annual Status of Education Report (ASER), which involves a short educational test administered to a large and representative sample of rural children in India.
 The report has shown large deficits in basic reading and math capabilities.
-For example, according to ASER 2008, 45 percent children in standards three to five cannot do subtraction and 33 percent cannot read a Standard One text.
+For example, according to ASER 2008, 45 percent of children in standards three to five cannot do subtraction and 33 percent cannot read a standard one text.

 There have been a variety of responses to this problem.
 The Central government began a major initiative, the Sarva Shiksha Abhiyan (SSA), in 2001 to provide additional resources and support to state-level education systems to push for universal elementary education by 2010.
 Complementing this push, Pratham has been developing new reading materials and teaching methods that are designed to be more accessible and effective in current conditions in India’s education system.
 These methods lie at the center of its nation-wide effort, Read India, whose objective is to teach children basic reading and math skills, thus improving learning levels.